Botanical Name: Chasmanthium latifolium

 If you plant these in a spot with a lot of sun and a lot of moisture, they will spread.
 If you don’t want them to spread that much, cut back on the watering and cut off the seeds in the fall.
 It’s also pretty easy to pull up the new growth if it pops up in areas you don’t want it in.

-This plant in 1-gallon containers is 1-2′ tall and wide.
+This plant in 1-gallon containers is 1-2′ tall.